bgaster/make_webtoons/README.md

 and type the outputted HTTP address into a browser on your local network.

 Try opening it on a phone to get the full webtoon experience :-)

+Finally, you can, of course, modify the HTML, change the title is a good place to start, and custom CSS is waiting to be added in the file ```css/toon.css```.